 Whether it’s useful to the sitter to know that she’s a paradox, that she means a lot by meaning nothing, or that she participates in causing grief to another through her nothingness, is another matter.

 The point is that when we cook with the cards we experiment with measures of the precise intangible.
 We investigate into ‘much-ness’ and ‘enough-ness’.

 This is the magic.
 When we divine the aim is to put into it neither too much, nor too little, but exactly as much as it’s necessary.

 The art is to see how this is achieved through measuring perspective against perception.

 ‘Who is doing what to whom’ is still the main question in all divination practices.
 It can get very tight and elegant when you follow a few simple rules.

 I’m gearing up to cooking some magical broth with the Lenormand cards.

-Have some fun with the agents of action.
+In a grand tableau, I always have some good fun with the agents of action.